bunjj/Advanced-Systems-Lab/README.md

 ## Running

 Compiling will produce an executable called `main` in the `build` directory.
-It takes two mandatory arguments and one optional:
+It takes three mandatory arguments and two optional ones:

 ```
 ./main <input> <width> <height> [<output>] [<reference>]